 - personal and collective responsibility associated with creating, experiencing, and performing in a safe learning environment

-While we understand that this is a significant cost for a family, it is necessary in order to provide the quality programming with a low student-teacher ratio.
-If tuition is a barrier for your family, please contact us.
+While we understand that this is a significant cost for a family, it is necessary in order to provide quality programming with a low student-teacher ratio.